 The bonus is a reward that is paid to an employee for his work dedication towards the organization.
 The basic objective to give the bonus is to share the profit earned by the organization amongst the employees and staff members.

 What is Payment of Bonus Act?

 In India, there is a principle law relating to the procedure of payment of bonus to the employees and that law is named as Payment of Bonus Act, 1965.

 The Payment of Bonus Act applies to every factory and establishment which employs not less than 20 persons on any day during the accounting year.
 The establishments covered under the Act shall continue to pay the bonus even if the no of employees falls below 20 subsequently.

 Note: Bonus is to be paid within 8 months of closing the book of accounts.

 Payment of bonus act applicability

-The payment of bonus act applies to the whole of India.
-The Provision of this act applies to the following factories / establishments / companies:-
+The payment of the bonus act applies to the whole of India.
+The Provision of this act applies to the following factories/establishments/companies:-

-- The factory defined under clause section 2 of the factories act 1948.
+- The factory is defined under clause section 2 of the factories act 1948.